Phase-sensitive narrowband heterodyne holography

 where $\Delta \omega_n = (n-2)\omega - \delta \omega_n$ is the frequency shift and $ \alpha_n {\cal E}_{\rm{LO}}$ is the complex weight of the LO component of rank $n=1, 2, 3$.
 The positive parameters $\alpha_n$ are the normalized weights of each LO component; in this experiment $\alpha_1 = \alpha_2 = \alpha_3 = 1/3$.
 The LO components are tuned around the optical modulation bands of order $-1$, $0$, and $+1$.
 Precisely, the LO component of rank $n$ beats against the optical modulation band of rank $n-2$ at the apparent frequency $\delta \omega_n$, which is set within the camera bandwidth.
+The sensor array used for detection is an EMCCD camera, (Andor IXON 885+, frame rate $\omega_{\rm S} /(2\pi) = 20 \, \rm Hz$).
+The main optical radiation field is provided by a doubled Nd:YAG laser (Oxxius SLIM 532, power 100 mW, wavelength $\lambda = 532$ nm, optical pulsation $\omega_{\rm L}$).
 Image rendering from the raw interferograms ${\cal I}(t) = \left| E(t) + E_{\rm{LO}}(t) \right|^2 $ impinging on the sensor array involves a diffraction calculation performed with a numerical Fresnel transform.
-Its implementation in off-axis holographic conditions \cite{Cuche2000} yields complex-valued time-averaged \cite{Powell1965, Aleksoff1969, Stetson1970, Levitt1976} holograms $I(t)$ from which the off-axis region
+Its implementation in off-axis holographic conditions~\cite{Cuche2000} yields complex-valued time-averaged~\cite{Powell1965, Aleksoff1969, Stetson1970, Levitt1976} holograms $I(t)$ from which the off-axis region

 is the support of the object-reference fields cross-term.
-The demodulation process (eq. \ref{eq_FFT_I_Itilde}) from $N$ of consecutive recordings of finite exposure times acts as a band-pass filter of width $\omega_{\rm S}/N$ in the temporal frequency domain.
+The demodulation process (Eq.~\ref{eq_FFT_I_Itilde}) from $N$ of consecutive recordings of finite exposure times acts as a band-pass filter of width $\omega_{\rm S}/N$ in the temporal frequency domain.
 Only the contributions within the sensor temporal bandwidth, between the Nyquist frequencies $\pm \omega_{\rm S} / 2$, have to be taken into account in $H(t)$, which can hence be expressed as

 where the quantities $\delta \omega_n$ satisfy $-\omega_{\rm S} / 2 < \delta \omega_n <\omega_{\rm S} / 2$.
 The FFT-spectrum of $N$ consecutive off-axis holograms